-Moss Lake was the site of the Moss Lake Camp for Girls from 1923 until 1972.
+Moss Lake is a beautiful place for a picnic, a hike, a cross-country ski, horseback riding, and wildlife viewing.
+It was the site of the Moss Lake Camp for Girls from 1923 until 1972.
 A historical sign tells the story at the trailhead.

-• Distance (loop around the lake): 2.5 miles
+- Distance (loop around the lake): 2.5 miles round trip

-• Distance from main parking area to lake: 0.1 miles
+- Distance from main parking area to lake: 0.1 miles

 Hiking in a counterclockwise direction from the main parking lot, the trail remains on a flat course as it passes through the Fulton Chain Wild Forest.
 Around 0.15 miles, you will pass the handicap accessible parking.
-In another 0.10 miles you will find the first of two handicap accessible campsites.
+In another 0.1 miles you will find the first of two handicap accessible campsites.
 Near this one is a wildlife viewing platform that overlooks Moss Lake.
 At 0.5 miles there is another accessible campsite.

 The trail remains very mellow as it travels through an attractive forest.
 Around 0.7 miles, stop to look at a large yellow birch growing on top of a boulder.
 At 1 mile and 1.25 miles, cross over small bridges.
 (The second one has great views.)
 At 1.8 miles, there is a junction with a trail from Sis and Bubb Lakes.
 Stay straight here to remain on the Moss Lake Trail.
 Just after this intersection you will cross another bridge before returning to your vehicle at 2.5 miles.